 After retiring from the ceramic industry, Jack immediately started yet another business in town, the Curry Tire Shop on Dresden Avenue, with the intention of involving my Dad in its operation.
 Here an ad from the ELO Trib Review of 10/28/1928...

 Dad, at that time and by all accounts, was a wild 21-year-old bachelor and fast car enthusiast--a young man in need of subduing!
-Uncle Mac said it didn't take, and Pop soon found other work more to his liking.
+Uncle Mac said the tire shop job didn't take, and Pop soon found other work more to his liking.

 William Jack Curry, Sr. passed away on August 19, 1945, at age 85 and is interred at Riverview Cemetery, East Liverpool, Ohio.